dotnet/roslyn-sdk/README.md

 * [Inspecting Semantics](#inspecting-semantics)
 * [Closing and Disabling Syntax Visualizer](#closing-and-disabling-syntax-visualizer)

-This document is an overview of the Syntax Visualizer tool that ships as part of the .NET Compiler Platform (“Roslyn”) SDK Preview.
-The Syntax Visualizer is a Visual Studio Extension that facilitates inspection and exploration of Roslyn syntax trees and can be used as a debugging aid when you develop your own applications atop the .NET Compiler Platform (“Roslyn”) APIs.
+This document is an overview of the Syntax Visualizer tool that ships as part of the .NET Compiler Platform (“Roslyn”) SDK.
+The Syntax Visualizer facilitates inspection and exploration of Roslyn syntax trees and can be used as a debugging aid when you develop your own applications atop the .NET Compiler Platform (“Roslyn”) APIs.

 ## Getting Started

+To understand the concepts presented in this document better, I would strongly recommend reading the [.NET Compiler Platform (“Roslyn”) Overview document](https://github.com/dotnet/roslyn/wiki/Roslyn%20Overview).
+This document provides a very good overview of the .NET Compiler Platform (“Roslyn”) APIs including syntax trees, nodes, tokens, and trivia.

+### Installation instruction for Visual Studio 2017

+* Run Visual Studio Installer
+* Hit Modify
+* Select the Individual components tab
+* Check the box for .NET Compiler Platform SDK

+### Installation instructions for Visual Studio 2015

 Let’s begin by getting a box set up with [Visual Studio 2015](https://github.com/dotnet/roslyn/wiki/Getting-Started-on-Visual-Studio-2015).

 The Syntax Visualizer is installed as part of the [.NET Compiler Platform SDK](https://visualstudiogallery.msdn.microsoft.com/2ddb7240-5249-4c8c-969e-5d05823bcb89).

-To understand the concepts presented in this document better, I would strongly recommend reading the [.NET Compiler Platform (“Roslyn”) Overview document](https://github.com/dotnet/roslyn/wiki/Roslyn%20Overview).
-This document provides a very good overview of the .NET Compiler Platform (“Roslyn”) APIs including syntax trees, nodes, tokens, and trivia.

 ## Syntax Visualizer
 Once installed, the Syntax Visualizer enables inspection of the syntax tree for any C# or VB code file that is open inside the Visual Studio IDE.
 The visualizer can be launched by clicking on View –> Other Windows –> Roslyn Syntax Visualizer.